 I've always been fascinated with history.
 And one of the most interesting things to me is how the value of money has changed over the years.
-I post photos of old Phoenix on a Google+ page, and often I see comments about "how cheap things were back in the day" and that sort of thing.
+I post photos of old Phoenix on the internet, and often I see comments about "how cheap things were back in the day" and that sort of thing.
 No, they weren't cheaper, money was just worth more.
 My favorite example is "shave and a haircut, two bits."

 Two bits (25 cents) would get you a shave, and quite possibility a haircut and a bath, in the 1880s.
 Of course, prices varied depending on the location.
 In a place like Phoenix, where clean water, and especially hot water, was rare, the price was higher.

 And rather than relying on The Inflation Calculator, I personally prefer to compare what you could buy then, and compare it to what you can buy today.
 I got a simple haircut yesterday and it cost me twenty dollars, plus a two dollar tip.
 Presumably a tip was expected in the 1880s, and if the haircut was 25 cents, then the tip would have been a penny or two.